cartesi/DevGuide/mac/guide.md

 ### Step 3: Run the backend
 Next, we will run the application's backend inside the running local node.

-Inside the root directory of `calculator` folder, enter the following commands to run the backend:
+Inside the root directory of `echo-js` folder, enter the following commands to run the backend:

 ```
 yarn